Aryankpoor/Vorizon---e-commerce-site/README.md

 Also a sample product card is online on https://adkalus.netlify.app/ so you can check out the sample card and just have an idea of how the website will look.

+And there is ony one branch , there is no test or secondry branch

 HAPPY CODING!